Draper Lake Real Estate The best of both lakefront and beachside living.

 Residents of Draper Lake Coastal Village experience the best of both lakefront and beachside living.
-The 40-acre private community is situated around Draper Lake, a stunning freshwater coastal dune lake separated from the ocean by a natural levee of sand, one of just 15 such lakes in Florida, all of which are located in South Walton County.
+The 40-acre private community consists of 96 lots and is situated around Draper Lake, a stunning freshwater coastal dune lake separated from the ocean by a natural levee of sand.
+This is one of just 15 such lakes in Florida, all of which are located in South Walton County.
 Designed by Duany Plater-Zyberk, the firm that created the plans for Seaside, Rosemary Beach and Alys Beach, Draper Lake recalls the peaceful wooded atmosphere of an exclusive mountain village in western North Carolina or upstate New York.
 Homes and lots are arranged organically amid pockets of pine and oak, yet they’re steps away from the region’s famous sugar sand beaches and warm Gulf of Mexico waters.
 Located just off 30A, residents experience both a rare piece of nature and the upscale architectural environment of neighboring communities, all at price-points that currently can’t be matched.

 Draper Lake Amenities